lbenthins/ecu-simulator/README.md

 # ECU Simulator

 This Python tool simulates some vehicle diagnostic services.
-It can be used to test OBD-II dongles, or tester devices that support OBD-II or UDS (ISO 14229) running on top of the ISO-TP (ISO 15765-4) protocol.
+It can be used to test OBD-II dongles or tester devices that support the UDS (ISO 14229) and ISO-TP (ISO 15765-2) protocols.

 This tool does NOT implement the ISO-TP protocol.
 It just simulates a couple of OBD and UDS services.
 The simulation consists in receiving a diagnostic request (e.g., get DTCs), and responding to it according to the protocol specifications.
 The data of some responses (e.g., VIN) must be defined in the `ecu_config.json` file.